EndeavourOS-Community-Editions/polybar/tokyo-night-by-bitterhalt/README.md

 JetBrains Mono Nerd Font

-You can also edit file and use any Nerd font that suits you..)
+You can also edit file and use any Nerd font that suits you

 You must edit launch.sh according to your WM.